softcover/softcover_book/chapters/marketing.md

 ![Screencasts directory structure.\label{fig:screencasts_dir}](images/figures/screencasts_dir.png)

-To publish the screencasts to Softcover, simply use `publish:screencasts`:
+Once the ZIP file is in place, you can publish the screencasts to Softcover with a simple command:

 ```console
 $ softcover publish:screencasts